ozdemre/RoboND-Pick-and-Place/writeup_pick_and_place.md

 **1-Setting up the workspace:**

 In this project I used virtual machine provided by the course.
-As the computer that I am using is quite old, I had some performance issues, but I didn't want to go into all another bother of making a clean Ubuntu 16 and ROS Kinetic install.
+As the computer that I am using is quite old, I had some performance issues, but I didn't want to go into complexity of making a clean Ubuntu 16 and ROS Kinetic install.

 **2-Denavit-Hartenberg Parameter Table:**